tanyxp/tanyxp.github.io/_posts/2016-07-14-pokemon-go.markdown

 landmarks.
 Everything ranging from masterfully decorated electric boxes to detailed murals on the side of local businesses.
 This was quite a shock to me.
 How could I, who has lived in this town for most of my life, miss such amazing sights?!
 I was ashamed of myself, but excited for the sights of Downtown yet to come.
-On my way to Downtown, I ended up getting quite hungry, for it was after work and I hadn't eaten yet.
-I wasn't interested in the popular fast food chains, so I pressed on, heading towards a Pok&#233;Stop.
-To my surprise, the Pok&#233;Stop I was heading towards led me to a Greek restaurant I hadn't been to before.
-I quickly, and hungrily, decided this was fate guiding me, and ended up having a wonderful, nutritious meal there.
+During my enjoyable journey, my stomach began to rumble angrily, for it was after work and I hadn't eaten.
+I wasn't interested in the popular fast food chains that littered the streets, so I pressed on towards a nearby Pok&#233;Stop.
+To my surprise, the Pok&#233;Stop I was heading towards was beside a Greek restaurant I hadn't been to before.
+I quickly, and hungrily, decided this was fate guiding me, and ended up having a wonderful, and nutritious, Greek salad with gyros.
 Filled with some delicious Mediterranean cuisine, I continued on my journey.
 </p>